Drug policy of Sweden: Early changes in the drug laws

-In the 1950s, there were signs of emerging drug use among criminals in Stockholm.
+In the 1950s, there were signs of emerging drug use in Stockholm.
 On 27 April 1954, the first debate was held in the Riksdag, the Swedish parliament, regarding drug use.
 The center-right opposition had filed an interpellation about the drug problem.
 The issue discussed was whether the government considered that drug use justified an increased vigilance by society and, if so, if it was considering a change in the laws to rectify the problem.
 The Riksdag believed that further debate was unnecessary since information, collected from the Royal Medical Board and the Police, stated that drug abuse was not a serious problem in Sweden.

 In 1958, the punishments became harsher, setting a minimum fine and introducing up to six months imprisonment as a possible penalty.
 In 1962, the law was superseded by the Decree on Narcotic Drugs, Narkotikaförordningen, which increased the maximum prison term to two years.
 Amphetamines became the primary illicit drug until the late 1960s, when cannabis became more popular.

 In 1965, the maximum term was reduced to one year.
 There were signs of increasing drug use; hashish was smoked openly in major cities in the late 60s.
 The National Board of Health and Welfare, the agency that superseded the Royal Medical Board, argued that police would use the resources better than the prison system.
 The intention was to arrest more drug offenders, given the hope that a higher risk of getting caught in itself would have a more preventative effect then a long sentence.